Care

 Oven Method

 This is our preferred method for seasoning a carbon steel pan.
-Note that seasoning in the oven takes upwards of an hour (including cooling time), however, so make sure you set aside plenty of time.
+Note that seasoning in the oven takes upwards of an hour (including cooling time), so make sure you set aside plenty of time.

 1. Line a sheet pan with aluminum foil and place it on the bottom rack of your oven to catch any oil drips throughout the process.
 Clean and fully dry your pan.